Webflow-Examples/algolia-autocomplete/README.md

 ## Custom elements

-The Autocomplete script allows you to define custom <a href="https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/templates/" target="_blank">templates</a> to influence the layout with different areas like each search result or when there are no results.
+The Autocomplete script allows you to define custom <a href="https://www.algolia.com/doc/ui-libraries/autocomplete/core-concepts/templates/" target="_blank">templates</a> to influence the layout of different areas like each search result or when there are no results.
 These can be created in Webflow and the HTML can be copied and pasted inside of the script.
 See the <a href="https://algolia-autocomplete-example.webflow.io/components" target="_blank">Components page</a> from the demo site.

 An example is included below from `index.js`.